JohannesEA/reactts-novacare-quiz-app/quiz-app-novacare/README.md

 ### Step 3: Construct Query to Fetch Desired Data

-With a clear understanding of the data structure, you can now construct a query to fetch the specific data you need.
-Here's how:
+I visited Grapql to test page at: https://graphql.contentful.com/content/v1/spaces/<...>/environments/<...>/explore?access_token=<...>.

-Visit the GraphQL test page at: https://graphql.contentful.com/content/v1/spaces/<...>/environments/<...>/explore?access_token=<...>.
+I found that the relevant types are AccordionItem and AccordionItemCollection.

-Examine the data types and define corresponding types in your project.
-For this project, the relevant types are AccordionItem and AccordionItemCollection.
+Then i created the query for fetching the relevant data

 ### Step 4: Update Frontend

-Adjust your frontend to ensure it's visually appealing and effectively displays the fetched data.
-Remember to handle both loading and error states.
+I adjusted the frontend to ensure it's visually appealing and effectively displays the fetched data.
+Handling both fetched, loading and error- states.

 ### Step 5: Write Tests for Your Hook

-Create tests for your hook using this library: https://github.com/testing-library/react-hooks-testing-library
+Created tests for my custom hook using: https://github.com/testing-library/react-hooks-testing-library Run tests: **npm test src/test/accordion.test.ts**